neno2000/njLocal/README.md

 1. create a file in njLocal->client->src->config.js

 const config = {
-    rfcJsonAdapter: '<place where the rfc adapter is specified in SICF>',
+    rfcJsonAdapter: "<place where the rfc adapter is specified in SICF>",
-    targetClient: '<defaul-sap-client>'
+    targetClient: "<defaul-sap-client>"
 };

 2.- build the client application.